scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 Here is how some popular Python NLP libraries represent spans:

-* ``SpaCy`` has a Python class ``Span`` that represents a range of tokens.
+* *spaCy* :cite:`spacy` has a Python class ``Span`` that represents a range of tokens.
 The locations of these tokens are stored inside the class ``Doc``.
 The
-  ``__getitem__`` method of ``Doc`` returns instances of the class ``Token``, which encodes the location of the token as a beginning character offset and a length in characters.
+  ``__getitem__`` method of ``Doc`` returns instances of the class ``Token``, which encodes the location of the token as a beginning character offset and a length in characters :cite:`spacy-api`.
-* ``Stanza`` has a Python class ``Span`` that represents a range of *characters*.
-  Information about the tokens that are contained within the character range are stored in the ``tokens`` property of the ``Span`` as objects of type ``Token``.
-These classes ``Span`` and ``Token`` are different from the ``SpaCy`` classes of the same names.
+* *Stanza* :cite:`DBLP:journals/corr/abs-2003-07082` has a Python class ``Span`` that represents a range of *characters*.
+Information about the tokens that are contained within the character range are stored in the ``tokens`` property of the ``Span`` as objects of type ``Token`` :cite:`stanza-src`.
+These classes ``Span`` and ``Token`` are different from the ``spaCy`` classes of the same names.
-* ``nltk`` models text as a Python list.
+* ``nltk`` :cite:`Loper02nltk:the` models text as a Python list.
 The elements of the list can be Python strings or tuples, depending on the stage of processing.
 Spans over tokens are represented by slices of the list.
-Character location information is not generally available.
+  Character location information is not generally available :cite:`10.5555/1717171`.
-* ``transformers`` does not generally model spans, instead leaving that aspect up to the user.
+* ``transformers`` :cite:`wolf2020huggingfaces` does not generally model spans, instead leaving that aspect up to the user.
 One exception is the library's ``TokenClassificationPipeline`` class, which has a method ``group_entities`` that returns a Python dictionary for each entity.
-The fields ``start`` and ``end`` in this dictionary hold the span of the entity, measured in characters.
+The fields ``start`` and ``end`` in this dictionary hold the span of the entity, measured in characters :cite:`transformers-api`.
-* *TensorFlow Text* represents lists of spans as either a pair of one-dimensional tensors (for tokenization) or as a single two-dimensional tensor (for span comparison operations).
+* *TensorFlow Text* :cite:`tftext` represents lists
+  of spans as either a pair of one-dimensional tensors (for tokenization) or as a single two-dimensional tensor (for span comparison operations).
 The elements of the tensors can represent byte, character, or token offsets.
-Users need to track which type of offset is stored in a given tensor.
+  Users need to track which type of offset is stored in a given tensor :cite:`tftext-api`.

-*TODO: Citations for API docs of SpaCy, Stanza, nltk, transformers, TensorFlow Text*

 All of these representations are incompatible with each other.
 Users who want to use two of these libraries together will need to write code to convert